-At the University of Konstanz we promote the employment qualification and careers of our graduates.
-Close cooperation between the teaching staff, the Career Service and the Alumni service ensures a wide range of services and opportunities – the internship and job-placement service, the university-wide mentoring programme and the involvement of alumni in teaching.
+At the University of Konstanz, we help advance the employment qualifications and careers of our graduates.
+Close cooperation between the teaching staff, the departments, the Career Service and the alumni relations team ensures a wide range of services and opportunities – the internship and job-placement service, the university-wide mentoring programme and the involvement of alumni in teaching.
 For career pathways into science and research, our Academic Staff Development team provides professional coaching and training in relevant scientific and academic competencies.

 Student involvement and organisation

-At the University of Konstanz we promote and expect student involvement in decision-making processes and bodies.
+At the University of Konstanz, we both promote and expect student involvement in decision-making processes and bodies.

-The University of Konstanz is committed to acting sustainably in the areas of research, teaching and administration.
+The University of Konstanz is committed to sustainability in the areas of research, teaching and administration.
 For us, sustainability involves the economy, society, politics and ecology.
+One example for this policy is the student-led Green Office.
 A master's programme on the topic of sustainability is also in the planning stages.